- Info Centre

 If you feel you have what it takes to become a mentor for Blurt, here’s how the application process works:

 Stage 1: Click on the button below to download an application form.
 We invite applications from people from all walks of life.
 If you have been affected by depression in some way, then you have a lot to offer as a mentor.
 Our mentees have varied backgrounds and of all ages.
 We try to match mentees with a mentor who has had similar experiences.

-Stage 2: A CRB check is performed.
+Stage 2: A DBS check (formerly CRB) is performed.
 This is carried out on all people who apply to be a mentor.
 Please bear in mind, having a criminal record will not necessarily bar you from working with us.
 This will depend on the nature of the position and the circumstances and background of your offences.

-Due to the admin we need to perform and the CRB check process, please allow up to 4 weeks between sending in your application form and hearing from us again.
+Due to the admin we need to perform and the DBS check process, please allow up to 4 weeks between sending in your application form and hearing from us again.